tobami/codespeed/README.md

 **Note**: For git or mercurial repos, the first time the changes view is accessed, Codespeed will try to clone the repo, which depending on the size of the project can take a long time.
-Please be pacient.
+Please be patient.

 # Installation